Families, advocates mark day of awareness for Native victims - WTMJ

 Haaland, the first Native American to lead a U.S. cabinet agency and a former Democratic U.S. representative from New Mexico, recalled hearing families testify about searching for loved ones on their own and bringing a red ribbon skirt to a congressional hearing that represented missing and slain Native Americans.

-Haaland displayed a red shawl on an empty chair in her office Wednesday to symbolize those who have disappeared and honor the movement that rang the alarm.
+Haaland displayed the red shawl in her office Wednesday to symbolize those who have disappeared and honor the movement that rang the alarm.
 She believes the nation has reached an inflection point, saying it’s time to solve the crisis.

 U.S. Attorney General Merrick Garland also issued a statement, saying the Justice Department is “committed to finding lasting solutions to the public safety challenges tribal communities encounter and to protecting them from violence, abuse and exploitation.”